criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/1-contextualbandits.md

 | query 1 |   0.35   |    0.4   |    0.35  |
 | query 2 |   0.35   |    0.4   |    0.35  |

-This second model would perform worse according to RMSE than the previous one (because the values it outputs are quite far from the actual probability of a click)
+This second model would perform worse according to RMSE than the previous one (because the values it outputs are quite far from the actual probability of a click).
 However, it does correctly pick action b over action a on both queries and is therefore more useful.

 Let's note also that the prediction on Action C does not impact at all the RMSE (because we have no data there), while it might actually perform totally differently.